Where this fits

 Some people do not need more persuasion.
 They need a cleaner explanation of how the system actually hangs together.

-Go to How It WorksImplementation note
+Go to How It WorksCore questions

 Next move